GoBlog

 Your Pathway to Medicine

-In high school, I was an average student grade-wise.
-I was focusing more on my extracurricular activities which consisted of the band, Boy Scouts, and sports (mainly rugby).
-The classes I enjoyed the most in school at that time were biology, psychology, and music.
-Going into college, I knew that I would want to take classes that explored these topics more.
-So I decided to do a major in biological psychology.
-I graduated high school in 2014 and thought that a 4-year college is where I would thrive, so I started at Ohio State University.
+In high school, I was an average student in terms of grades, as I focused more on extracurricular activities including band, Boy Scouts, and rugby.
+The classes I enjoyed the most were biology, psychology, and music, which inspired me to major in biological psychology.
+Thinking I would thrive in a four-year college, I started at Ohio State University.

-However, I soon realized that classes with 1,500 students were not a great learning environment for me and so I transferred back to community colleges in California after just 1 semester.
-I spent 1 ½ years in community colleges, bouncing between 3 colleges to make sure I finished my pre-requisite classes in time.
-I transferred to UC Davis and majored in psychology with an emphasis in biology.
+However, I soon realized that classes with 1,500 students were not a great learning environment for me.
+I preferred a more intimate classroom environment where I could receive more direct instruction and feedback from my instructors.
+After just one semester at Ohio State, I transferred to community colleges in California.
+I spent 1 ½ years in community colleges, bouncing between three different schools to finish my pre-requisite classes in time.
+I then transferred to UC Davis and majored in psychology with an emphasis in biology.

 During my time in college, I decided to explore different jobs before I began medical school.
-Some of them just for money and others to help me explore various career paths.
-Some of the ones for money included a landscaper for a golf course and pizza delivery driver.
-My favorite job was being a music instructor at my previous high school, where I taught for 5 years until I started medical school.
-The reason for me sharing this with you is to let you know that your life does not need to revolve around school and studies.
-Go and explore your interests, do what you love, have fun!
+Working while in school helped me both earn money for my degree and gave me the opportunity to explore various career paths.
+I did everything from landscaping for a golf course and delivering pizza to spending five years working as a music instructor at the high school I’d attended.
+Your life does not need to revolve around school or medicine.
+Go and explore your interests, do what you love, and have fun!

-Historically, there have been 2 main routes to medical school, the traditional and non-traditional route.
-The traditional route consists of 4 years of undergraduate.
-All while beginning medical school applications during the beginning of your senior year and starting medical school right after you graduate college.
-Recently, more students have begun taking what is known as “non-traditional.”
-This usually consists of students not beginning medical school right after finishing undergrad.
-Many students take what is called a gap year after their 4-year college and this allows them to accomplish other life goals before starting their long journey of medical school.
+Historically, there have been two main routes to medical school: the traditional and the non-traditional route.
+The traditional route consists of doing four years of undergraduate, beginning medical school applications during the beginning of your senior year, and starting medical school right after graduating.
+Recently, more students have begun taking the non-traditional route.
+This usually consists of taking a gap year after finishing a four-year college degree, which allows them to accomplish other life goals before starting the long journey of medical school.

-So “what do I need to do in high school and undergrad to get into medical school?”
-How do you make your pathway to medicine easier?
-There is no one right answer, but, at the minimum, I would recommend the following.
+So if you’re still asking yourself, “What do I need to do in high school and undergrad to get into medical school?”, here are a few tips to make your pathway to medicine easier.
+There is no one right answer.
+Still, I would recommend the following for everyone:

-1. Finish high school, get into whichever college you want to go to, and major in whichever major you want
+1. Finish high school, get into whichever college you want to go to, and major in whichever major you want.
+Contrary to popular belief, you do not need to major in a science-related field to be accepted into med school.

-2. Meanwhile, do well in college.
+2. Do well in college.
 If you weren’t a star student in high school, don’t worry.
-(Medical school will not even look at your high school grades).
+Medical school will not even look at your high school grades.
 But do your best in your classes at college.
-It is good to have a GPA of >3.5 in undergrad will increase your chances of getting into a medical school.
+Having a GPA of >3.5 in undergrad will increase your chances of getting into a medical school.

-3. Take your medical school’s prerequisite courses (here is the caveat to majoring in whatever you want).
+3. Regardless of what you major in, take your medical school’s prerequisite courses.
 For medical school, you must take the following classes during college:

 1. One year of general biology